mahlenmorris/VCVRack/README.md

 **variable name** = **mathematical expression**

-Set values of the OUT1, OUT2, OUT3 and OUT4 ports for connected modules to read via connected cables.
+Set values of the OUT1, OUT2, OUT3, OUT4, OUT5, and OUT6 ports for other modules to
+read via connected cables.
 Assignment is also used for setting variables for use elsewhere by your program.